cj4ck/42-libft/README.md

-### Hello, this is reuploaded very simple version of libft.
+### Hello, this is my very simple version of libft.